HectorOvid/prog-setup/agile-thoughts.md

 - if your team talks to each other, you can actually throw away 90% of scrum things
 - "I like Agile.
 It's a set of principles.
 The closer your team and stakeholders hold to the principles, the better your experience as a dev.
 If your SCRUM master acts as an intermediary and stands up for your team, while holding you accountable for your work, then they are valuable.
 If your Product Owner actually writes meaningful ACs, then that's even better.
 It's a lot of "ifs," but I've tasted the sweet glory of good practices as a dev."

-### Alternatives
+## Alternatives to be more agile

 - List of big points (epics) what we want and need to to next
 - Describe what the change of this epic is in a proposal: Problem, Solutions, Decision that shows a bit what and why we did it.
-- weekly discuss who is working on what
+- weekly discuss who is working on what, and then let them work on it -- ask colleagues if you are stuck, e.g. in the project chat or sth. asap, no need to wait for next daily, next sprint ... etc.
 - consider creating small sub-tasks for each of the epics if the person working on it wants and needs that